A computational study of low precision incomplete Cholesky factorization preconditioners for sparse linear least-squares problems: Numerical experiments

+Finally, we observe that if fp16 (respectively, fp32) is used in place of fp64, the memory saving for each entry of $\tilde L$ is 6 (respectively, 4) bytes.
+Thus, for problems for which $nz(\tilde L)$ is large compared to $nz(A)$ (problems that are not tall and skinny), significant memory savings result from using low precision.

 Table~\ref{T:delta mi35} illustrates varying the stopping tolerance $\delta$.
-Here, for the ill-conditioned test problem psse0 (its estimated condition number is $10^6$) the IC factorization preconditioner is computed by {\tt HSL\_MI35} using fp32 arithmetic.
-We see that $ratio_{GS}$ stagnates at around $10^{-12}$ whereas $ratio_{PT}$ decreases smoothly with $\delta$; similar findings are observed for other test examples and supports our use of (\ref{eq:ratio_PT}).
+Here, for the moderately ill-conditioned test problem psse0 (its estimated condition number is $10^6$) the IC factorization preconditioner is computed by {\tt HSL\_MI35} using fp32 arithmetic.
+We see that $ratio_{GS}$ stagnates at around $10^{-12}$ while $ratio_{PT}$ decreases further; similar findings are observed for other test examples.
+Recall that $ratio_{PT}$ is only reliable until the level of maximal attainable accuracy is reached, but in practice this level is not known.

 An important feature of the memory-limited IC factorization is that, via the parameter {\tt lsize}, the user can control the memory used and can limit the number of entries in each column of $\tilde L$.
-In general, as {\tt lsize} increases, so does the quality of the resulting preconditioner (but the larger number of entries in $\tilde L$ not only requires more memory but also increases the cost of each application of the preconditioner).
+In many instances, as {\tt lsize} increases, so does the quality of the resulting preconditioner (but the larger number of entries in $\tilde L$ not only requires more memory but also increases the cost of each application of the preconditioner).
 In Figure~\ref{fig:vary lsize}, for problems IG5\_15 and world, we plot the LSQR iteration count as {\tt lsize} increases.

 Increasing {\tt lsize} can improve the preconditioner quality because of the resulting reduction in the number of B1 breakdowns and hence the size of the shift $\alpha$ that is needed for a breakdown-free factorization.
 Breakdown is more likely when using low precision and a larger $\alpha$ is typically needed.
 This is illustrated in Figure~\ref{fig:mod2 alpha} for problem mod2.
 We see that for ${\tt lsize}>40$, there are no breakdowns if fp32 is used and increasing {\tt lsize} beyond 50 leads to no further reductions in the LSQR iteration count.
 However, when using fp16 arithmetic, we always get breakdown because the low precision scaled normal matrix $B_l$ is not positive definite, leading to a nonzero shift and higher iteration counts for the fp16 preconditioner compared to the fp32 one.
 Note that, if we have a fixed amount memory available for $\widetilde L$ and we use fp32 then we can choose a larger {\tt lsize} value than for fp64.
 This may result in a lower iteration count for the fp32 version (and hence a saving in the number of possibly expensive applications of $A$ and $A^T$).